emiliebarnard/pokemon-in-python/index.md

 - `move_battle_style_preferences`: a list of dictionaries with three keys, low_hp_preference, high_hp_preference, and move_battle_style. move_battle_stype is a dictionary with two keys, name and url. low_hp_preference and high_hp_preference are integers that refer to how likely a Pokémon with this nature is to use a particular move battle style.
 - `name`: a string, the name of the Nature (in English)
 - `names`: a list of names for this nature in different languages
 - `pokeathlon_stat_changes`: a list of dictionaries with two keys, max_change and pokeathalon_stat. pokeathalon_stat is a dictionary with two keys, name and url.
 This lists all Pokéathalon stats affected by this nature and how much they are impacted.
+See (Pokéatholon Stats)[#pokéatholon-stats] for more information.

 ```python
 import requests